Authored by the expert who managed and guided the team behind the Mexico Property Pack

 What property type will give the best return in Playa del Carmen over 5 years as of 2026?

-As of early 2026, the property type expected to give the best total return over 5 years in Playa del Carmen is one-bedroom to two-bedroom condos in walkable, short-term-rental-friendly buildings with professional management and strong occupancy histories.
+As of 2026, well-located condos should give the best total return over 5 years in Playa del Carmen because they combine appreciation, rental demand and resale liquidity.

 How will new infrastructure projects affect property prices in Playa del Carmen over 5 years?